AutodidactsHaven/lift/README.md

 `lift clean` - Removes everything from build directory

-Not implemented `lift add raysan5/raylib` - Creates _deps directory in project root and pulls from github & Make the module
+`Not implemented` - `lift add raysan5/raylib` - Creates _deps directory in project root and pulls from github & Make the module

 # .lift.conf

-User can overwrite default parameters used by `lift init` through creation of `.lift.conf` in one of the ENV paths.
+`Not implemented` - User can overwrite default parameters used by `lift init` through creation of `.lift.conf` in one of the ENV paths.

 # How to build & run